 Can I use a $200 grinder for espresso?

 It depends.
 The Baratza Encore ESP can produce "passable" espresso, but serious espresso enthusiasts will find it limiting.
-For true espresso grinding under $200, the 1Zpresso JX-Pro (manual) is your best bet—it outperforms electric grinders 2-3x its price.
+For true espresso grinding under $200, the 1Zpresso J (manual) is your best bet—it outperforms electric grinders 2-3x its price.

 How long do burr grinders last?